laugh, talk, eat, kiss, breathe...

-Unfortunately the only alternative is to remove the infected tooth.
-Often teeth requiring root canal treatments are weakened from the large tooth decay cavity and cannot easily be simply extracted.
+Unfortunately, the only alternative is to remove the infected tooth.
+Often teeth requiring root canal treatments are weakened from the large tooth decay cavity and cannot easily be extracted.
 Many require surgical removal.
 Initially the removal of the tooth may save costs, but in the long term replacing the missing tooth and fixing the surrounding teeth from overuse, is far more costly than root treating it and restoring it with a suitable restoration, usually a crown.
-The dentists advise against leaving gaps.
+The Dentists advise against leaving gaps.

 At the Dentists, you can relax in our capable hands.
 Our highly trained dental specialists are root canal experts and our gentle touch and leading-edge techniques will ensure that your treatment is as painless and successful as possible.

 No one wants to be hustled into a chair.
 We’ll sit down with you face-to-face in a comfortable room and discuss your situation.

 We bring you back in for a free consultation to review all of the options.
 Get the information you need, then you can decide.

 You’re more than just a number.
 We want you to live the best life possible and we give you the very same care we’d give our own family.